The Environmental Water Caucus:

 The EWC was formed in 1991.
 Active members include most groups advocating for equitable and sustainable California water resource use.
 The major policies advocated by the EWC are described in the "Strategic Goals and Recommended Actions" of the EWC California Water Solutions Now report and in the Actions described in the Responsible Exports Plan.EWC Calls BDCP Plan for the Twin Tunnels Misleading and Disingenuous

 The EWC characterizes the Bay Delta Conservation Plan (BDCP) and EIR/EIS which have been seven years in the making, as contrary to law, full of cherry-picked science and biased analysis, lacking in assurances for Delta ecosystem and fish recovery, and without a required plan for financing the $50 to $60 billion costs, a good share of which will be shifted to the public taxpayer.
-In our press release and 250-page comment letter, the EWC tells BDCP that it is not a legal document and that the plan cannot go forward.
+In our press release and comment letter, and supplemental comments , the EWC tells BDCP that it is not a legal document and that the plan cannot go forward.

 Conner Everts Joins the EWC Staff as Co-Facilitator